iamkhajan/ExpatAssistance/README.md

 # ExpatAssistance
-this is to help expats in other countries
+This Application will help expats in other countries.